Hapag-Lloyd/terraform-aws-bastion-host-ssm/README.md

 - use spot instances to save some money
 - provide IAM role for easy access
 - provide a script to connect to the bastion from your local machine
+- panic switch to enable the bastions or disable them immediately

+### Panic Switch

+Two lambda functions are provided.
+One to enable the bastion host, e.g. if you have to work at night and the bastion hosts are deactivated.
+The second lambda function disables the bastion host immediately no matter what.

+As both functions are destructive (they modify the autoscaling group), you have to re-apply this module as soon as possible to restore the auto scaling setting (especially the schedules).

 ### Keepass Support For IAM User Credentials